MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy.md

 :::image type="content" source="media/livy-API/Entra-app-API-permissions.png" alt-text="Screenshot showing Livy API permissions in the Entra admin center" lightbox="media/livy-API/Entra-app-API-permissions.png" :::

 > [!NOTE]
 > During public preview we will be adding a few additional granular scopes, and if you use this approach, when we add these additional scopes your Livy app will break.
 Please check this list as it will be updated with the additional scopes.

-Some customers may want a more granular permissions than this list above.
-You could remove Item.ReadWrite.All and replacing with these more granular Scope permisions:
+Some customers want more granular permissions than the prior list.
+You could remove Item.ReadWrite.All and replacing with these more granular scope permisions:

 * Code.AccessAzureDataExplorer.All
 * Code.AccessAzureDataLake.All